Discover our Sleeping Savings campaign here

 With this approach, it’s important to assess the longevity and sustainable considerations of the themes.
 Research and understand the categories you're considering, to reduce any risks and challenges.
 Diversification is key to managing risk.
 Investing too much in one theme, can leave your portfolio vulnerable to fluctuations within a particular sector.

-If thematic investing seems complex or if you’re unsure about certain themes, consider seeking advice from a Financial Adviser.
+If thematic investing seems complex – or if you’re unsure about certain themes – consider speaking with a Financial Adviser.
 They can provide insights, assess risk, and help you navigate the complexities of this strategy.

 7. Green bonds